nwlandry/nwlandry.github.io/_pages/publications.md

 *Hypergraph dynamics: assortativity and the expansion eigenvalue*, Joint Mathematics Meetings: Special Session on Combinatorial Approaches to Topological Structures and Applications, January 2022, Seattle, WA

+*Hypergraph assortativity: A dynamical systems perspective*, Higher-Order Interactions: The Next Frontier of Complex Systems at the APS March Meeting 2022, March 2022

+*Contagion on Complex Systems: Structure and Dynamics*, Harvard Center for Communicable Disease Dynamics, January 2022

+*Contagion on Complex Systems: Structure and Dynamics*, University of Vermont, January 2022

+*Contagion on Complex Systems: Structure and Dynamics*, Dartmouth College, January 2022

+*Contagion on Complex Systems: Structure and Dynamics*, CU Boulder Applied Mathematics Dynamics Seminar, January 2022

 *Hypergraph dynamics: a dynamical systems perspective*, Graph Theory and its Applications session at the 2021 Winter Canadian Mathematical Society (CMS) Meeting, December 2021

 *The effect of contact structure on hypergraph contagion models*, Dynamics on Networks with Higher Order Interactions Minisymposium, SIAM Dynamical Systems Conference, May 2021